 Harry Potter and the Deathly Hallows

 And at last, the most heart-wrenching of HP Christmas moments.
-It’s a particularly somber scene in the midst of already very somber plotline–when Harry and Hermione, Ron-less, realize that while they’ve been fruitlessly hunting evil, it’s suddenly Christmas Eve.
+It’s a particularly somber scene in the midst of already very somber plotline–when Harry and Hermione, now Ron-less, realize that while they’ve been fruitlessly hunting evil for months, it’s suddenly Christmas Eve.
 But for the first time since they started Hogwarts, they’re not surrounded by friends or family; all they have is each other.
 They visit Harry’s parents’ graves in Godric’s Hollow and take a moment to quietly stand in sadness.
 And that’s the flipside of the holiday season, the part that’s not always addressed in feel-good Christmas movies–while it’s a wonderful time to reunite with loved ones, it’s also the time when you most keenly feel their absence.

 So this year, once you tire of LOVE ACTUALLY’s love triangles and your family’s endless viewings of ELF, conjure up those magical Christmas feelings with everybody’s favorite boy wizard.
 Except for the 2nd one.